 3. It is only valid for up to 20 years.

-4. Your patent will be published after 18 months by the Intellectual Property Office on its website, so others can then gain advance knowledge of technological developments which they will eventually be able to use freely once the patent ceases.
+4. Your patent will be published after 18 months after filling by the Intellectual Property Office on its website, so others can then gain advance knowledge of technological developments which they will eventually be able to use freely once the patent ceases.

 Ron Hamilton, an entrepreneur who developed a manufacturing process that enabled him to make disposable contact lenses, could not afford to go through the patent process himself.
 So he entered into an agreement with British Technology Group, which markets bright ideas from academia, in which he assigned the patent to them in return for 50% of the ensuing income.
 Once the patent was granted, Hamilton was able to get additional investment.
 Within three years he was able to sell the business including the intellectual property to the eyewear company Bausch & Lomb for £33 million.